8 Best Breweries in Flagstaff, AZ: The Ultimate Local Beer Guide

 • Food Available: Yes

-Dark Sky has spread its wings with a snazzy new beer garden, complete with bright teal umbrellas, draft cocktails, rentable spaces, and a pup-friendly patio.
-This spot is 21+ only.
+• Beer Garden with Atmosphere Kitchen – a 21+ hangout with teal umbrellas, draft cocktails, rentable event spaces, and a pup-friendly patio.

 3. Beaver Street Brewery